karboosx/procer/docs/syntax.md

     on console print("x is Hello, World!").
 ```

-If you don't want to use indentation, yuo can set special flag in the `Karboosx\Procer` class to disable it.
+If you don't want to use indentation, you can set special flag in the `Karboosx\Procer` class to disable it.
 Here is an example:
 ```php
 $procer = new Karboosx\Procer();
 $procer->useDoneKeyword();